kevinlondon/kevinlondon.github.io/_posts/2024-06-08-personal-finance-for-eng.md

 ## Make a Plan

 Do you have goals like buying a car or getting out of debt?
-Your goals will help you decide how to spend and save.
+Your goals help you decide how to spend and save.

 Once you have a budget, you can follow [a flowchart](https://www.reddit.com/r/personalfinance/comments/4gdlu9/how_to_prioritize_spending_your_money_a_flowchart/)